pepa65/mailer/README.md

        need to be comma-separated.
 Any argument must survive shell-parsing!
     3. StartTLS is the default, except when PORT is 465, then SSL/TLS is used.
     4. Commandline errors print help text and the error to stdout and return 1.
-    5. Send errors print the error to stdout and return exitcode 2.
+    5. Errors with sending are printed to stdout and return exitcode 2.
+    6. If ".mailer" is present in PWD it will be read for config parameters.
 ```

+### Config file
+The file `.mailer` in the current directory can be used to set some or all parameters.
+See the example file in this repo.